-What are some of the things you would like your friends and family to remember about you?

-Would you like an obituary in the newspaper, church bulletin, etc.?
-What would you like it to say or include such as place of residence, occupation, school attended, memberships in associations or clubs, religion, interests, survivors, contributions, or place of burial?

-After your death, how would you like to be memorialized (funeral, memorial service, celebration of life, etc.)?
-Do you have specific wishes about how you would like it to be carried out?
+What are some of the things you would like your friends and family to remember about you nŝ Would you like an obituary in the newspaper, church bulletin, etc.?
+What would you to say or include such as place of residence, occupation, school attended, members in associations or clubs, religion, interests, survivors, contributions, or place of burial oership After your death, how would you like to be memorialized (funeral, memorial servic celebration of life, etc.)?
+Do you have specific wishes about how you would like it carried out?
 Have you made (final, funeral, memorial service) arrangements?
 Have you made arrangements for your final resting place?
 If yes, with which mortuary/funeral home did you make these arrangements?
 Where is the paperwork?

-If not, where would you like your final resting place to be (cemetery, scatter ashes, urn and kept with family, memorial garden)?
+If not, where would you like your final resting place to be (cemetery, scatter ashes, usept with family, memorial garden)?
 What about this place is important to you?

-Do you prefer cremation or burial?
+Urn and Do you prefer cremation or burial?
 Do you have a burial plot?

-Are there any special clothes you would like to wear for burial/cremation?

-If burial, is there anything you would like with you?

-If burial, do you already have a headstone?
-Do you want a headstone, and if so, what would you like it to say?

-Is there any special person(s) you want present at your funeral/memorial service?

-Do you have a place of worship where you would like the funeral/memorial service to occur?

-Do you have a preference for clergy?
+Are there ar ny special clothes you would like to wear for burial/cremation?
+If burial, is th nere anything you would like with you? you already have a headstone?
+Do you want a headstone, and if so, what ke it to say? ls there any special person(s) you want present at your funeral/memorial service?
+Do you have e a place of worship where you would like the funeral/memorial service Do you have e a preference for clergy?
 Who would you want to read your eulogy?

-What would you want to be said in your eulogy?

-Do you have favorite songs, prayers, readings, rituals or sacraments that would honor your life and help people remember you?

-Do you want flowers?
-Would you like donations to be given to a charity in your honor?

-If flowers, what is your favorite?

-If you choose donations, to which charity should the donations to be made?
+What would I you want to be said in your eulogy? e favorite songs, prayers, readings, rituals or sacraments that would honor yo o people remember you?
+Do you wan at flowers?
+Would you like donations to be given to a charity in your honor? nat is your favorite?
+If you choos se donations, to which charity should the donations to be made?

-Do you have any other final wishes?
-Any special wishes?